M-Willett/bemit-css/README.md

 _Hosted version coming soon_

-1. Clone the repo
+1. Clone this repo to local, working directory
-1. Install dependancies
+1. Install dependancies &nbsp;&nbsp; `npm i`
-1. Build the project
+1. Build the project &nbsp;&nbsp; `npm run build`
-1. Start the server
+1. Start the server &nbsp;&nbsp; `npm run start`

-2.
+## In development

+- Use PostCSS to provide fallback for CSS custom properties (on old browser only)

+## Request a feature

+[Create a new issue](https://github.com/M-Willett/bemit-css/issues/new) add add the `enhancement` label.